JoanneExists/ncurses-linked-list/README.md

 	libdl
 	libm
 ## Compiling
-To compile yourself simply run:
+To compile yourself simply run this command in the same working directory as the .cpp file:
 ```
 g++ -o linked_list linked_list.cpp -lncurses
 ```